idiazroncero/huesos/README.md

 `npm run build` runs webpack.
 No prod/dev environments are used: this is a static assets generator, so the output is always the final bundle. `npm run huesos` is an alias to this.

 This script also runs `npm run sass` on `./src/kss-src`.
 The KSS styleguide template is a separate NPM/Yarn project.
-If you want to only compile the docs, run `npm run sass` inside of the `kss-src` folder.
+If you want to only compile the docs, run `npm run sass; npm run postcss` inside of the `kss-src` folder.

 `npm run js:lint` lints all javascript, including webpack files.
 ESLint also works during build, but it is only scoped to app files.